 The customer file contains a list of people who have interacted with your business.
-They are your newsletter subscribers, customers, etc. You already have their details such as their email and/or phone numbers stored on your CRM or auto-responder.
-All you need is to download it as a CSV file and upload it to Facebook and it will create a Custom Audience based on the details.
+They are your newsletter subscribers, customers, etc. You already have their details, such as their email and/or phone numbers stored on your CRM or auto-responder.
+All you need is to download it as a CSV file and upload custom audience to Facebook, and it will create a Custom Audience based on the details.

 How to create Facebook Custom Audiences (based on your CRM data)